HomeEuropeBelarusPolotsk sights

 Monument to Simeon Polotskiy in Polotsk

-The residents of Polotsk hold sacred the memory of their great enlightener.
-And Simeon loved his hometown, too.
-The Polotsk Library holds his published works and manuscripts, poetic and theological works.
+The Polotsk library keeps his published works and manuscripts, poetic and theological works.

 Lutheran Church